 A guinea pig can’t menstruate, and the bleeding shouldn’t occur even when in the heat cycle (female guinea pigs).
 Instead, the heat cycle has different symptoms that aren’t similar to any symptoms we’ve mentioned before.

 If you see your guinea pig bleeding from either anus or genitals, you should immediately visit the vet.
 By determining the cause of bleeding on time, you can save your guinea pig’s life and make the process of curing the disease much easier.

-Furthermore, spaying your guinea pig is going to reduce chances of any kind of bleeding from genitals.
+Furthermore, spaying your guinea pig will reduce the chances of any kind of bleeding from the genitals.

 Related: Do Guinea Pigs Need Vaccinations?